Former Fed EXPOSES Gunna's Plea Deal. Did He Snitch?

 So let's go.

-Now that we understand what Rico is, okay, and we understand that there's a state and a federal version of said laws.
+Now that we understand what RICO is, okay, and we understand that there's a state and a federal version of said laws.

 Let's get into the Georgia ones in particular.

-And this comes from a uh Georgia lawyer, Georgia Criminal Lawyer.com, which I like these types of websites a lot of times, guys, because what they'll do is they'll kind of explain it to you as if you're the one being charged for it.
+And this comes from a Georgia lawyer, GeorgiaCriminal Lawyer.com, which I like these types of websites a lot of times, guys, because what they'll do is they'll kind of explain it to you as if you're the one being charged for it.

-Because, like, yo, I just got arrested for Rico, I need a lawyer, and then bam, you come on a website like this and they explain kind of what you're facing, right?
+And then, bam, you come on a website like this and they explain kind of what you're facing, right?

 All right.

-Number two, by directly under or indirectly participating in an enterprise through a pattern of racketeering activity while being employed by or associated with the enterprise, okay?
+Number two, by directly or indirectly participating in an enterprise through a pattern of racketeering activity while being employed by or associated with the enterprise, okay?

-By conspiring or endeavoring to directly or indirectly acquire or maintain any interest in or control of any enterprise real property or personal property through a pattern of racketeering activity or the proceeds derived from a pattern of racketeering activity, or by conspiring or endeavoring to directly or indirectly participate in enterprise through a pattern of racketeering activity while being employed by or associated with the enterprise.
+By conspiring or endeavoring to directly or indirectly acquire or maintain any interest in or control of any enterprise, real property, or personal property through a pattern of racketeering activity or the proceeds derived from a pattern of racketeering activity, or by conspiring or endeavoring to directly or indirectly participate in enterprise through a pattern of racketeering activity while being employed by or associated with the enterprise.

 All right.